Anticipated closing costs

 • Title Insurance

-Sellers: As we get through the details of your deal, I'll not only work to get the optimal sales price, but I'll also push for limited closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.
+Sellers: As we hammer out your deal, I'll not only work to get the optimal sales price, but I'll also advocate for limited closing costs.
+And once we've reached an agreement, I'll give a detailed list of the closing costs so you know exactly what you're paying for.

-Buyers: If you're buying real estate in County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not shocked when you reach the closing appointment.
-I'll be willing to look over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: When buying a home in County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not shocked when you get to the closing appointment.
+I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that seem unusual.

 Got a Question?